Post-Election Analysis 2020: Energy & Environment

 During the campaign, President-elect Biden touted a $2 trillion climate plan that aims to achieve net-zero emissions, economy-wide, by 2050 with ambitious interim targets for the power, transportation, and building sectors.
-His platform connects the need to reduce pollution with reducing the negative health impacts from the coronavirus, especially respiratory symptoms.
-The Biden Administration likely will take action to reverse Trump-era deregulatory policies that were criticized for not being protective of human health and the environment.
+His platform connects the need to reduce emissions and pollution with reducing the negative health impacts from the coronavirus, especially respiratory symptoms.
+With the support of the Democratically-controlled Congress, the Biden Administration likely will take action to reverse Trump-era, deregulatory policies that some stakeholders criticized for not being protective of human health and the environment.
 For example, President-elect Biden is expected to revoke executive orders issued by President Trump that affect energy and the environment, such as President Trump's executive order encouraging energy exploration and production on the Outer Continental Shelf.
-The Biden Administration may also reverse the Trump Administration's revisions to the NEPA regulations and to the definition of "waters of the United States."
-In addition, the Environmental Protection Agency (EPA) may take stronger and more aggressive action to regulate certain chemicals, such as per- and polyfluoroalkyl substances (PFAS) and asbestos.
-Many of these regulatory changes likely will face significant opposition and court challenges from stakeholders, including regulated entities and Republican state leaders.
+The administration may also reverse at least some of the Trump Administration's revisions to the NEPA regulations and to the definition of "waters of the United States."
+In addition, the Environmental Protection Agency (EPA) may take more aggressive action to regulate certain chemicals, such as per- and polyfluoroalkyl substances (PFAS) and asbestos.
+Congress may use the Congressional Review Act's "look back" period to strike down regulations finalized late in President Trump's time in office.

-The incoming Biden Administration is anticipated to depart from the Trump Administration's approach to enforcement and permitting.
-Whereas the Trump Administration was swift to permit projects on federal lands, including those for traditional fossil fuel projects, the Biden Administration will likely prioritize stronger environmental review procedures and encourage the growth of renewable energy projects on federal lands.
-Regarding enforcement, there was a noticeable dip in activity and in the penalties assessed under President Trump.
+The incoming Biden Administration is anticipated to depart from the Trump Administration's approach to permitting and enforcement.
+Whereas the Trump Administration prioritized swift permitting for natural resource development projects on federal lands, including those for traditional fossil fuel projects, President-elect Biden likely is to prioritize more extensive environmental review procedures and to encourage the growth of renewable energy projects.
+Regarding enforcement, there was a noticeable decrease in enforcement activity and in the penalties assessed under President Trump.
 That trend should turn around under the Biden Administration with increasing levels of enforcement.
-The Biden Administration also is likely to put increasing attention on environmental justice issues.
+The Biden Administration also will put increasing attention on environmental justice issues.

 Climate Change and the Power Sector

-Addressing climate change at the federal level will be one of the top priorities of both President-elect Biden and congressional Democrats; however, with a Republican-controlled Senate, narrow bipartisan proposals likely will be the only ones to advance.
-In the last several years, a growing number of states and businesses alike have committed to achieve stronger emissions reductions targets to address the impact of climate change.
+Addressing climate change at the federal level will be one of the top priorities of both President-elect Biden and the Democratic Congress.
+In the last several years, a growing number of states and businesses alike have committed to achieve stronger emissions reduction targets to address the impact of climate change.
 At least 30 states have adopted a Renewable Portfolio Standard, and numerous companies have made net-zero emissions pledges.
-President-elect Biden similarly committed to put the US on a path to achieve net-zero emissions, economy-wide, by 2050 and a carbon pollution-free power sector by 2035.
-He will rely on executive authority to achieve policy objectives for carbon reduction and clean energy deployment to get there.
+President-elect Biden similarly committed to put the US on a path to achieve net-zero emissions, economy-wide, by 2050, and a carbon pollution-free power sector by 2035.

-The Biden Administration will use existing authority as expansively as allowable for these initiatives.
+The Biden Administration will use existing authority as expansively as allowable to achieve the President-elect's campaign goals.
 In addition to rejoining the Paris Agreement, President-elect Biden is expected to revoke President Trump's executive orders that affect energy and the environment, such as his order revoking President Obama's Executive Order 13693, which set a goal of cutting the federal government's greenhouse gas emissions by 40 percent over ten years.
-The president-elect likely will issue new executive orders reestablishing a federal commitment to reducing greenhouse gas emissions and restricting oil and gas leasing on federal lands.
-President-elect Biden has also announced his intention to establish ARPA-C, a cross-agency Advanced Research Projects Agency focused on climate solutions.
+The President-elect likely will issue new executive orders reestablishing a federal commitment to reducing greenhouse gas emissions and restricting oil and gas leasing on federal lands.
+President-elect Biden also announced his intention to establish ARPA-C, a cross-agency Advanced Research Projects Agency focused on climate solutions.
 In addition, President-elect Biden pledged to use the federal government procurement system to drive towards 100 percent clean energy and zero-emissions vehicles and to ban new oil and gas permitting on public lands and waters.
-The administration likely will initiate rulemakings to amend the Department of Energy's energy efficiency standards for buildings and appliances; to revise the social cost of carbon, which was greatly reduced under President Trump; and to create a successor to the Obama Administration's Clean Power Plan.
-However, the administration likely is to face legal challenges from Republican states, as was the case with the original Clean Power Plan.
+The administration likely will initiate rulemakings to amend the Department of Energy's energy efficiency standards for buildings and appliances; to revise the social cost of carbon, which was greatly reduced under President Trump; and to renew a version of the Obama Administration's Clean Power Plan.
+However, the administration likely will face legal challenges from Republican states and some regulated industries, as was the case with the original Clean Power Plan.

-At the Federal Energy Regulatory Commission (FERC), we expect a Democratic Chairman to be rounded out by two Democratic Commissioners and two Republican Commissioners during the administration's first term, tipping the scales in favor of policies such as developing a long-range transmission infrastructure strategy for a growing clean energy power sector, and using FERC's existing authority to require wholesale electricity rates to incorporate the cost of externalized greenhouse gas emissions, which would help level the playing field in power markets between renewables and fossil fuels.
+At the Federal Energy Regulatory Commission (FERC), we expect President-elect Biden to appoint a Democratic Chairman; however, given the recent confirmations of Allison Clements and Mark Christie, the Commission will remain majority Republican until Commissioner Neil Chatterjee resigns or his term ends in June 2021.
+By filling Commissioner Chatterjee's seat with a Democrat, President-elect Biden will tip the Commission's scales in favor of policies such as developing a long-range transmission infrastructure strategy for a growing clean energy power sector and using FERC's existing authority to allow regional or state electricity markets to add a carbon price to wholesale electricity rates.
 In fact, near the end of the Trump Administration, FERC expressed potential interest in the latter topic by proposing a policy statement that regional market rules incorporating a state-determined carbon price can fall within the Commission's jurisdiction over wholesale rates, following a technical conference on carbon pricing.
-FERC also is expected to accommodate and facilitate renewable energy growth, and treat with greater skepticism applications for new natural gas pipelines and liquefied natural gas terminals.
+FERC is also expected to accommodate and facilitate renewable energy growth and treat with greater skepticism applications for new natural gas pipelines and liquefied natural gas terminals.

 In addition, FERC likely will increase its energy-related enforcement activity.
-For context, to date in 2020, FERC has issued only two orders imposing civil penalties, which totaled less than $180,000.
+For context, to date in 2020, FERC has imposed civil penalties totaling $2.2 million.
 While it imposed civil penalties totaling $18.5 million in 2019, this stands in stark contrast to the nearly $300 million in civil penalties that FERC imposed across ten cases in 2016 alone.
-Under the Biden Administration, FERC likely will reverse this trend, renewing the aggressive approach to enforcement seen during the Obama Administration.
+Under the Biden Administration, FERC likely will revert to the aggressive approach to enforcement seen during the Obama Administration.